Defence Work Health & Safety is a Defence People Group website.

 The Defence Asbestos and Hazardous Chemicals Exposure Scheme (DAHCES) combines what was previously known as the Defence Asbestos Exposure Evaluation Scheme (DAEES) and the Defence Exposure Evaluation Scheme (DEES).

-When you register an asbestos exposure with the DAHCES you will be sent an information pack providing details on how to arrange an assessment with the Defence health provider.
-The process involves the following:
+When you register an exposure to either asbestos, beryllium, cadmium or lead with the DAHCES you will be sent an information pack.
+If you are eligible, the pack will provide you with details on how to arrange a health assessment with the Defence health provider.